NeoMutt

 Wrapper for CryptModuleSpecs::set_sender()

-struct Body * crypt_pgp_encrypt_message(struct Email *e, struct Body *a, char *keylist, int sign, const struct AddressList *from)
+struct Body * crypt_pgp_encrypt_message(struct Email *e, struct Body *b, char *keylist, int sign, const struct AddressList *from)

 Wrapper for CryptModuleSpecs::pgp_encrypt_message()